chevere/chevere/README.md

 # Chevereto\Core

-Modern API-first web application framework, in the works.
+Modern API-first extensible web application framework, in the works.

 ## Note: This is a work-in-progress